lynx-json/jsua-style/README.md

 ```

-You can filter the current selection using CSS selectors or predicate functions:
+You can filter the current selection using CSS selectors or predicate selectors:

 ```js